cruatta/liaison/README.md

-Liason is a small daemon that collects health information from consul and sends it to a TSDB
+Liaison is a small daemon that collects health information from consul and sends it to a TSDB